 Whenever the project dollar amount is less than or equal to One Hundred Thousand Dollars ($100,000.00).

 Construction & Properties FAQ

-Yes, public construction contracts for less than Five Thousand Dollars ($5,000.00) for minor maintenance or minor repair work may be negotiated with a qualified contractor by the agency.
+Yes, public construction contracts for less than Ten Thousand Dollars ($10,000.00) for minor maintenance or minor repair work may be negotiated with a qualified contractor by the agency.
 However, no work shall be started until a written contract is executed and proof of insurance has been provided by the contractor to the awarding public agency.

 Whenever the project is expected to be over $100,000.00.

 Title 61 of the Oklahoma Statutes describes the statutory requirements for the selection of consultants and construction managers for construction projects for all State agencies.
 The division of Capital Assets Management, Construction and Properties, is mandated to monitor and approve the selection process.
-Guidelines for an agency are described in Consultant Selection Process (CAP Form M100) and in Construction Manager Selection Process (CAP Form M200).
+Guidelines for an agency are described in Owner’s Representative (Consultant) Selection Procedure (CAP Form M100) and in Construction Manager Selection Process (CAP Form M200).

 Per CAP Rules 260:65-25-2, an architect is required for any public project when the cost of construction is $158,000.00 or more.
 Some projects less than $158,000.00 may also require an architect due to complexity or special requirements.
 Engineers are generally required for mechanical, electrical, structural or civil work regardless of cost, although minor electrical and mechanical maintenance or replacement work does not.
 Asbestos, environmental and other types of consultants may also be necessary.
 A CAP project manager is available to discuss and advise concerning the requirements for your specific project.

 All consultants and construction managers desiring to perform services for the State of Oklahoma must be registered with CAP.
 Registration requires completing and submitting appropriate forms.
 Consultants fill out a Consultant Registration Questionnaire (CAP Form M254), and construction managers fill out a Construction Manager's Qualification Statement (CAP Form D305).
 Registration process takes less than 10 days.
 Registrations are valid for one year from the date of the approval notification from CAP.
 Consultants and construction managers may not be solicited for projects until they are registered with CAP, but may register any time up to 6 business days prior to the due date stated on a solicitation.